nocturnalbeast/dotfiles/README.md

 These dotfiles are managed with [GNU stow](https://www.gnu.org/software/stow/), so you'll need it installed.

 To install these dotfiles, there is an installer script included.
-Clone the repository, and run the script `install.sh` to install all available packages.
+Clone the repository, and run the script `install.sh install` to install all available packages.

 For a quick guide for managing and using dotfiles managed with [GNU stow](https://www.gnu.org/software/stow/), I recommend [alexpearce's guide](https://alexpearce.me/2016/02/managing-dotfiles-with-stow/) on the same.